-Hospital-Acquired Conditions and Present on Admission Program

-The Deficit Reduction Act of 2005 (DRA) mandated that Medicare establish a program that would modify reimbursement for fee for service beneficiaries when certain conditions occurred as a direct result of a hospital stay that could have reasonably been prevented by the use of evidenced-based guidelines.
-CMS titled the program "Hospital-Acquired Conditions and Present on Admission Indicator Reporting" (HAC and POA).
+Hospital-acquired conditions (HOA) and present on (POA) program direct result of a hospital stay that could have reasonably been prevented by the use of evidencebased guidelines.
+CMS titled the program "Hospital-Acquired Conditions and Present on Admission Indicator Reporting."